Beer can Bessie at Happy Jack’s in Morro Bay

 “I think you’re entitled to your opinion, lady, but you really don’t know me well enough to accuse me of being a homosexual.
 After all, you’ve just met me.”

 “I can spot a faggot a mile off, in a second.
-One look at you and I know no woman’d have a thing to do with you and you had no choice but to be a faggot even if you didn’t wanna be, but you wanna be, I know what I see, and yer a damn queer.”
+One look at you and I know no woman’d have a thing to do with you, and you had no choice but to be a faggot even if you didn’t wanna be, but you wanna be.
+I know what I see, and yer a damn queer.”

 “What proof do you have?”
 I drank my beer.